 - List the price and position it as a bargain (see these pricing strategies).

 - Let people know that they’re free to say no, and it’s OK (it really is OK).

 - Give people the deadline to respond to your email.

 - Follow up.

 Creating packages is a smarter way to run your business.
 You will quickly discover that once your client sees results, they will want to continue with the same package.
-If you’re not sure how to provide results, you may work through your packages with a coach (I could help!).
+If you’re not sure how to provide results, you may work through your packages in more detail (This mini-course can help!).